-$$H(U(\mathbf{p}1)) < H(U(\mathbf{p}2)) \Leftrightarrow H'(\mathbf{p}1) < H'(\mathbf{p}2).$$ (1)
+$$H(U(\mathbf{p}1)) < H(U(\mathbf{p}2)) \Longleftrightarrow H'(\mathbf{p}1) < H'(\mathbf{p}2).$$ (2)

-Note that the compact Hilbert index can be used in any application using Hilbert indicesbut, in the case of unequal side lengths, provides a more compactrepresentation.
-This advantage is particularly important in distributed applications, in which not only is memory space saved but communication volume is significantly reduced.
+Note that the compact Hilbert index can be used in any application that would have previously relied on Hilbert curves but, in the case of unequal side lengths, provides a more memory efficient representation.
+This advantage is particularly important in distributed applications (parallel, P2P and grid computing), in which not only is memory space saved but communication volume is reduced.

 To explore the performance of compact Hilbert indices we performed a series of experiments with both synthetic and real multi-dimensional data.
 In both cases, in addition to significant space savings, the use of compact Hilbert curves reduced the time required to order data in Hilbert order.
-For example, for a 4 dimensional data-set extracted from a large Apache web log, compact Hilbert indices achieved a data size reduction of 2.2 and sorting based on these indices was 4.3 times faster than the dynamic comparison routine implemented in Moore's widely used library [27].
+For example, for a four dimensional data-set extracted from a large Apache web log, compact Hilbert indices achieved a data size reduction of 2.2 and sorting based on these indices was 4.3 times faster than the dynamic comparison routine implemented in Moore's library [28].

 The remainder of this paper is organized as follows.
 In Section 2 we review the definition of and algorithms for computing Hilbert curves while emphasizing a geometric perspective.
 In Section 3 we define the notion of compact Hilbert indices and derive an algorithm for calculating the mapping.
-In Section 4 we explore the performance of compact Hilbert indices, in particular demonstrating significantly improved sorting times as compared to competing techniques.
+In Section 4 we explore the performance of compact Hilbert indices, in particular demonstrating much improved sorting times as compared to competing techniques.